-And then there’s the dragon’s claw.
-How in the world would we get a dragon’s claw?
-So I’ll win over my dragon guardian and then ask for his claw?
-Won’t I get in trouble for that?
+And then there’s the matter of the dragon’s claw.
+How might we actually acquire a dragon’s claw?
+So, I should befriend my dragon guardian and then request his claw?
+Isn’t that asking for trouble?

-Hey, these questions are normal especially when you are just starting out.
-And let me tell you, the cat’s eye, dragon’s claw, eye of newt, and what have you are all ANCIENT NAMES for herbs and should not be taken literally!
-Our ancestors gave special names to herbs and plants, and some kind of names they gave them, right?
-Well, they used codes to protect their recipes.
+These inquiries are perfectly normal, particularly for beginners.
+Let me clarify that the cat’s eye, dragon’s claw, eye of newt, and similar terms are all ANCIENT NAMES for herbs and should not be interpreted literally!
+Our forebears assigned unique names to the herbs and plants, using codes to safeguard their recipes.

-Here’s a list of herbs and their ancient names beside their actual names:
+Here’s a list of herbs alongside their ancient names and the true names:

 Adders Tongue / Adder’s Tongue Fern